 Breast Imaging Diagnostic Services

 Swedish offers a full spectrum of advanced screening and diagnostic tools through the Swedish Breast Centers and associated Medical Imaging departments.
-We are proud to offer state of the art technology such as full-field digital mammography and computer assisted detection (CAD).
+We are proud to offer state-of-the-art technology such as digital breast tomosynthesis (3-D Mammography).

 When a lump is discovered or a screening mammogram shows an area of concern, additional tests will be performed to get more detailed information.
 In the majority of cases, these tests show that everything is fine.
 However, if cancer is present, the additional information that is gathered can be valuable in planning treatment.
 These additional tests may include: